 Soak 4 cups of raw pecans or walnuts in warm, water with 1 tablespoon of sea salt for 7 hours or longer (up to 24 hours).
 Rinse the nuts and place in your dehydrator and dehydrate them at 105-150 degrees Fahrenheit for 12-24 hours, turning occasionally, until they are dry and crisp.

 Pecans can be stored in an airtight container, but walnuts are more susceptible to become rancid so should always be stores in the refrigerator.

 Pine Nuts and Hazelnuts (Skinless)

 Note: Some care must be taken in preparing cashews.
-They will become slimy and develop a disagreeable taste if allowed to soak too long or dry out too slowly, perhaps because they come to us not truly raw but having already undergone two separate heatings.
-You may dry them in a 200 to 250 degree oven-the enzymes have already been destroyed during processing.
+They will become slimy and develop a gross taste if allowed to soak too long or dry out too slowly, which is why the oven method is preferred for activating cashews.

 - Is there mercury in your mascara?